-As horse-carers, we all know there is renowned magnesium deficiency in our UK grasslands, which means our horses (and us humans too) are magnesium-deficient; certainly here in the UK the average pasture elemental magnesium deficiency is around 12g/day.
+As horse-carers, we all know there is well-known magnesium deficiency in our UK grasslands - we know our horses (and us humans too) are magnesium-deficient; here in the UK the average pasture elemental magnesium deficiency is around 12g/day.
 And just a couple of the many negative effects of low magnesium levels in the body not only affects circulation, but also makes the whole system acidic, which creates the perfect bodily environment for toxins to inhabit, as they just love an acidic home.

 Back to our horse's feed - how do we fix this?

 A horse has not evolved to live on lush, pasture-improved, super-rich green grasslands.
-A horse is meant to live on coarse, fibrous, stalky grasses, which they have to walk a fair few miles to find.
+A horse is meant to live on coarse, fibrous, stalky grasses and roughage, which they have to walk a fair few miles to find.
 So we need to go back to basics, and remind ourselves that ...

-- What we have is a mammalian hindgut fibre fermenter with an absolute requirement for forage fibre, and its body's chemistry minerally balanced.
-A horse is an animal designed to browse, graze and forage for apx.
-20 hours a day on naturally growing fibrous grasslands, appropriate for a sensitive digestive system which is very finely tuned to react adversely to toxic matter.
+- A horse is a (sensitive) hindgut fibre fermenter with an absolute requirement for forage fibre, and its body's chemistry minerally balanced, designed to browse, graze and forage for apx.
+20 hours a day on fibrous roughage, appropriate for a sensitive digestive system which is very finely tuned to react adversely to toxic matter.

 Earlier in 2013 I read a published study which shows that … wait for it … horses can survive very happily on a forage-only diet.
-Remarkable!
-That the horse, who has evolved to eat forage, can actually survive on the very stuff.
-(Well, they could if their forage hadn't been so beaten up and chemically altered over the years, but these days we can now fix this by adding in a forage-balanced mineral supplement.)
+Remarkable, that the horse, who has evolved to eat forage, can actually survive on the very stuff.

-Back to the study, and according to the study results, a diet devoid of concentrates and entirely based on forage could be suitable for not just our regular pet horses, but even high-performance equine athletes.
-So says Anna Jansson, professor at both the Swedish University of Agricultural and Sciences and Holar University College on Iceland, who concluded that, "There is an urgent need for diets that support the natural digestive function and behaviour of horses."
-You only have to look at the metabolic syndromes that our horses are suffering with today, to know that we're getting something badly wrong.
-Without doubt, our horses are starting to tell us that we as their carers need a wake-up call sooner than later.
+According to the study results, a diet devoid of concentrates and entirely based on forage is not only suitable for our regular pet horses, but also high-performance equine athletes.
+So says Anna Jansson, professor at both the Swedish University of Agricultural and Sciences and Holar University College on Iceland.
+She concluded that, "There is an urgent need for diets that support the natural digestive function and behaviour of horses."

 What's really in a bag of processed horse feed?